deso-protocol/deso-js/README.md

   // THE FOLLOWING CONFIGURATIONS ARE ONLY NEEDED IN A REACT NATIVE CONTEXT

   /**
    * An optional storage provider.
-If not provided, we will assume localStorage
+If not provided, we will assume we're running
-   * is available.
-In react native this will typically be an async storage
+   * in a browser context and localStorage is available.
+In react native you must
-   * class.
+   * set a storage provider which is likely an async storage instance.
    */
   storageProvider?: Storage | AsyncStorage;